AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolios-overview/navigate-within-portfolio.md

 product-area: portfolios
 navigation-topic: portfolios-overview
 title: Navigate within a portfolio
-description: (NOTE: This article will need to be further revised and maybe merged into Understanding Portfolios?! (other?!).)
+description: "(NOTE: This article will need to be further revised and maybe merged into Understanding Portfolios?! (other?!).)"
 ---

 # Navigate within a portfolio